klibjk/Replit-DeviceMonitoringSystem/docs/FEATURES.md

 This document tracks the implementation status of features for the Device Inventory Alert Tracker.

-*Last Updated: March 24, 2023*
+*Last Updated: March 24, 2025*

 ## Core Features

 ### Device Management
-- ✅ Create new devices with name, type, status, and location
+- ✅ Create new devices with name, OS, status, and location
 - ✅ View all devices in a tabular format
 - ✅ Edit existing device information
 - ✅ Delete devices